 7. The Office Bearers of the Society shall consist of the Chairman, Vice Chairman, Immediate Past Chairman, and Secretary and Treasurer.
 The Offices of Secretary and Treasurer may be held by one person.
 The Secretary and Treasurer shall have no vote at Meetings of the Council.

 8. The Council of the Society shall consist of the Chairman, Vice Chairman, Immediate Past Chairman and such other Members of the Society as may, on the recommendation of the Council, be elected at a General Meeting of the Society, up to a total maximum of fifteen.

 10. At each Annual General Meeting of the Society, the Members shall appoint the Office Bearers who shall hold office for two years.
 Any elected Member of Council will serve a term of three year, or such other term as it necessary upon retiral of another member.
-A retiring Member of Council shall not be eligible for re-election for a period of one year.
+A retiring Member of Council shal lnot be eligible for re-election for a period of one year.
 The maximum number of places on Council, including the Office Bearers is 15.

 POWERS OF COUNCIL